aleph-im/pyaleph/docs/guides/private_net.rst

         node-pub.key  node-secret.key  serialized-node-secret.key

 This key directory must be provided to the PyAleph daemon on startup using the `--key-dir <your-key-dir>` option.
-It must also be passed to the P2P daemon using the `--id <your-key-dir>/serialized-node-secret.key` option.
+You must also specify the path to the serialized key to the P2P daemon using the `--id <your-key-dir>/serialized-node-secret.key` option on the command line interface of jsp2pd.

 Your seed node will need to have the 4025 and 4024 ports open (those ports are configurable and you can change them).